 Pollen corona is caused by high pollen concentration in the lowest part of the atmosphere when stable high-pressure conditions.
 The pollen aerosols are quite big and produce small coronae around Sun or Moon (Pic.
 53).

-At the finish is worth to mention about morning/evening sky colour affected by haze concentration.
-As I have shown in the previous article the color of zenith sky varies throughout the day.
+In the finish is worth mentioning about morning/evening sky color is affected by haze concentration.
+As I have shown in the previous article the color of the zenith sky varies throughout the day.
 The sky color near sunrise/sunset depends on the haze concentration likewise throughout the day (Pic.
 5).
-As haze presence increases sky looks more reddish, because more long wavelengths are scattered on aerosols particles.
-Nevertheless, even in the worst-case scenario the main colour of evening zenith sky remains blue (Pic.
+As haze presence increases sky looks reddish because more long wavelengths are scattered on aerosol particles.
+Nevertheless, even in the worst-case scenario, the main color of the evening zenith sky remains blue (Pic.
 54).

 Well, it’s time to finish this extremely long writing.
 Light scattering in the atmosphere is a very wide topic, that goes far beyond this article.
-Many of thigs included here heeds to be described separately due to bring much more learns about.
+Many of the things included here need to be described separately due to bringing much more learn about them.
 Anyway, you can treat this whole article as a good indicator of places, where you can find more on the web.
 Hopefully, I have encouraged you to observe these phenomena and broaden your knowledge about them

 - Ahrens C.D., 2003, Meteorology Today: An Introduction to Weather, Climate, and the Environment, vol. 1, Nature, London.